Trigger Warning: Psychological and physical abuse, and suicidal thoughts

 When I did secretly move out the first time, my anxiety immediately lessened.
-I had anxiety in public because I didn’t want her to confront me, but otherwise a lot of things I used to be afraid of felt relaxed for the first time in years.
-I could nap on the weekends.
+I had anxiety in public and at work because I didn’t want her to confront me, but otherwise a lot of things I used to be afraid of felt relaxed for the first time in years.
+I could nap on the weekends because there wasn’t loud noise and too much anxiety.
 I could do whatever I wanted without her trying to get attention and energy from me.
 I didn’t want to die, anymore.

 I haven’t seen her since October 2021.
 Sometimes, I agree with her.
 Other times, I don’t.
 Sometimes, I look for therapists.
 Sometimes, I don’t know if they can help.

 I went no contact with my entire family in November 2021.
 While difficult, it was the best decision for me.